 Despite weeks of looking the Title Certificate and documents to our home can not be found.
 The lawyers who handled the conveyancing in Heathfield 10 years ago have long since closed.
 What do I do?

 As long as you have a registered title the details of your ownership will be retained by HMLR with a Title Number.
 It is possible to perform a search at the Land Registry, identify your house and get current copies of the Registered Entries for a small fee.
 Where the title is Leasehold then the Land Registry will also normally retain a certified copy of the Registered Lease and again, a copy can be retrieved for a small fee.

-I am buying a new build house in Heathfield with a mortgage from Bank of Ireland.
-The builders would not move on the amount so I negotiated five thousand pounds worth of extras instead.
-The sale representative advised me not reveal to my conveyancer about this side-deal as it would jeopardize my loan with Bank of Ireland.
-Should I keep quiet?.
+I am purchasing a new build house in Heathfield benefiting from help to buy.
+The developers refused to move on the price so I negotiated £7000 of additionals instead.
+The property agent suggested that I not reveal to my conveyancer about the side-deal as it could put at risk my mortgage with the lender.
+Is this normal?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 What are your top tips when it comes to choosing a Heathfield conveyancing practice to carry out our lease extension conveyancing?